leekinglai/ERCF_v3/Documentation/Hardware-Calibration.md

 Sit back and relax.
 The selector will move to find the extremes of movement and then use information about the geometry of the particular MMU and version/options you are using to generate and save the selector offsets automatically!

 #### B) Extrapolate first and last gates
-Although the above automated method above will attempt to calibrate the Selector, it can result in drift unless all the gates/lanes are perfectly tight together.
+Although the automated method above will attempt to calibrate the Selector, it can result in drift unless all the gates/lanes are perfectly tight together.
 To address this a better method that can be used with ERCF v2.5 is as follows:
 ```yml
 MMU_MOTORS_OFF
   (Use a piece of filament to align gate 0; remove filament)